Currency future: Terms

 For currency futures traded on the CME the conventional maturity dates are the IMM dates, namely the third Wednesday in March, June, September and December.
 The conventional option maturity dates are the first Friday after the first Wednesday for the given month.

 More recently, serial months have been added.
 For instance, EUR/USD terms are now 20 consecutive quarters (5 years) plus 3 serial contract months.

 Uses

 Hedging

 Investors use these futures contracts to hedge against foreign exchange risk.
-If an investor will receive a cashflow denominated in a foreign currency on some future date, that investor can lock in the current exchange rate by entering into an offsetting currency futures position that expires on the date of the cashflow.
+If an investor will receive cash denominated in a foreign currency on some future date, the current exchange rate can be locked in by entering into an offsetting currency futures position that expires on the date the cash is due, used only if the rate worsens.